maierfelix/mc-spawner-upgrade/README.md

 There are 3 levels of spawn upgraders - With increasing level, the mob spawner gets improved.

+## Installation:

+Download this mod from [here](https://github.com/maierfelix/mc-spawner-upgrade/releases/download/0.1/SpawnerUpgrade-0.1.jar) and place it into your minecraft ``/mods`` folder.

 ## Usage:

 Placing a spawn upgrader on top of a mob spawner activates the effect.